 A few factors affect the cost to remove popcorn ceilings.
 Popcorn ceilings aren’t in style like they used to be, and homeowners are choosing to remove this unappealing ceiling texture.
 Many homeowners and potential homebuyers find this style unattractive.
-You might choose to DIY or hire a professional contractor.
+You might choose to DIY or hire a roofing contractor Blaine.
 Read on to learn about the costs associated with removing popcorn ceilings.

 The first step is to test for asbestos.
 The homeowner or contractor can spray water onto an area, remove a sample and send it to a testing facility.
 If asbestos is present, the cost of the project will be significantly higher.